DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/external/external-middlewares.md

               dataSourceName: "dowl:password@tcp(172.30.41.0:3308)/dowl"
     ```

-4. After completing the above configuration, you can proceed with [deploying DCE 5.0 Enterprise Package](../start-install.md).
+4. After completing the above configuration, you can proceed with [deploying DCE 5.0 Enterprise](../start-install.md).

 ## Using External Redis